kroen3n/Tut0rialz/LinuX/Capabilities/capabilities_doc.md

 uid=1000(hue) gid=1000(hue) groups=1000(hue)
 ```

-What options do I have? since this is a ownage related challenge, my documentation mentions following:
+What options do I have - from a "capability" point of view?

+Since this is an ownage related challenge, my documentation mentions following:

 ```
        CAP_CHOWN